shahsarefin/shahsarefin/README.md

 ### 🚀 About Me

 - Versatile IT Specialist with hands-on experience in Technical Support and Web Development.
+- Completed a co-op as a Full Stack Developer, collaborating on real-world projects and enhancing my troubleshooting skills.
-- Passionate about troubleshooting, networking, and creating impactful web applications.
+- Passionate about building web applications and solving technical challenges.
-- Open to opportunities in IT support, helpdesk, networking, cloud, and development roles.
+- Open to opportunities in IT support, networking, cloud, and web development roles.
+- Strong communicator and team player, capable of adapting to new challenges and environments.
 - Always working on new projects to challenge myself and expand my skill set.
 - 🌐 [Check My Website/Portfolio](https://tanweer-dot-dev.vercel.app)